typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/no-parameter-properties.md

-# Disallows parameter properties in class constructors.
+# Disallow the use of parameter properties in class constructors. (no-parameter-properties)

 Parameter properties can be confusing to those new to TypeScript as they are less explicit than other ways of declaring and initializing class members.